python/mypy/docs/source/error_code_list.rst

 Check for unexpected bytes coercions [str-bytes-safe]
 -------------------------------------------------------------------

-Warn about dangerous coercions related to bytes and string types.
+Warn about cases where a bytes object may be converted to a string in an unexpected manner.

 .. code-block:: python